LeCAD-PEG/SOLPS-GUI/doc/source/howto/catalyst/index.rst

 as already mentioned, it uses VTK library, written in C++, to create VTK objects.
 These are required by Catalyst and ParaView in order to be able to visualize the simulation data.
 The interface between Fortran 90 and C++ code, we needed to use *name decoration*  in C++ function definitions.
 Doing that, C++ function names are properly stored in object files after compilation, and suitable to be called from the Fortran code.
-The layout of *cxxAdaptor* is shown in listing [lst:cxxadaptor].
+The layout of *cxxAdaptor* is shown in numref:`lst:cxxadaptor`.
 The content of each function is described in detail in Section [sec:Visualization].

 The first function in *cxxAdaptor* is called ``creategrid``.
 It is designed to create a grid out of point coordinates and assign it to an